 The positive large numbers are used to represent the population of the country or the amount in a bank account.

 What are the Large Numbers?

 Now that the root of the fear has been uncovered, it should get easier to tackle the problem.
 Since fear of large numbers stems from unfamiliarity, we shall make it familiar.
 We are well aware that numbers are separated into groups: the ones, tens, hundreds, thousands, millions, and so on.
 Each group is home to three subdivisions: ones, tens, and hundreds.
-When reading or writing a large number begin at the left with the largest group, and proceed to the right.
+When reading or writing, a large number begins at the left with the largest group and proceeds to the right.

-The very large numbers are somewhat like this
+The very large numbers are somewhat like this:

 1,000,000,000 are “one billion”.

 1,000,000,000,000,000,000 are “one billion billion”.